Comments, Questions and Contacting Me

 b) must address the message to me by using @livingingreece or I will not see it; and

 c) must ‘follow’ me (at least temporarily) or it will be impossible for me to answer privately via direct message (DM).
-I do not answer publicly because your business would be broadcast to 25,000+ followers.
+I do not and will not answer publicly because 35,000 followers will read it.
 Find me at: www.twitter.com/livingingreece.

 d) must respect my time.
-Do not join Twitter in hopes of receiving special treatment or bypassing a post closed to comments, as policies stated on this page will still apply.
+Do not join Twitter in hopes of receiving special treatment or bypassing a post closed to comments.
+Policies stated on this page still apply.

 *Questions of a complex nature and requests for advice should be left on the website, as Twitter limits tweets to 140 characters.
 If your question has background info or you abbreviate words beyond recognition, I will direct you back to livingingreece.gr.